chanontpy/Embedding-and-trajectories-of-temporal-networks/README.md

 # Embedding-and-trajectories-of-temporal-networks

-This repository provides the codes for the publication "Embedding and trajectories of temporal networks" on IEEE Access(2023)
+This repository provides the codes for the article [Embedding and trajectories of temporal networks](http://doi.org/10.1109/ACCESS.2023.3268030)

 ## Python packages
 - `import pandas as pd`